garnierclement/pfe/projects/manticore/README.md

 ### Note about the use of mDNS

 We use the mdns module for Node.js.
 Each node of the network advertise its presence by providing a service called `_node._tcp`.
-When
+When advertising, we also add the `id` of the node as a TXT record.

-Then to monitor the come and go of
+Then to monitor the come and go of nodes in the network, we can use the browser that will focus on other `_node._tcp` services and events will be emitted when node are discovered or disappear.

-* Browse a `_node._tcp` service
+* To browse a `_node._tcp` service in the local network

 		var mdns = require('mdns');
 		var browser = mdns.createBrowser(mdns.tcp('node'));